microsoft/hands-on-lab-functions/docs/workshop.md

 </details>

-Once you could confirm you are getting the expected response by calling the HTTP endpoint of the function, you can go ahead and update the configuration of the demo Web App with the function's endpoint.
+Once you could confirm you are getting the expected response by calling the HTTP endpoint of the function, you can deploy your Azure Function on Azure and update the configuration of the demo Web App with the function's endpoint.

 You can do that by setting the value of the **Static Web App** environment variable `TRANSCRIPTION_FETCHING_URL` to the url of the `GetTranscriptions` function inside the `Configuration` section exactly like the Lab 1.